-There will be a limited seating Meet & Greet VIP Dinner with the Tribute Artists and other honored guests at 6 pm on Friday, May 16th at the Twin Bridges Golf Club.
-Click here to purchase Meet & Greet tickets.
+There will be a limited number of tickets for the Meet & Greet VIP Dinner with the Tribute Artists and other honored guests at 6 pm on Friday, May 15th at a special location on the downtown square.

 Afterwards, head to the Courthouse Square for a full day of old-fashioned fun celebrating all things Mayberry.
-Stop by the visitor’s Welcome Center located at 68 S. Jefferson.
-Here you can pick up an event guide, purchase concert tickets, get directions, add to the “Mayberry Memory Wall”, or gets answers to questions.
+Stop by the visitor’s Welcome Center to pick up an event guide, purchase concert tickets, get directions, add to the “Mayberry Memory Wall”, or gets answers to questions.

-Beginning at 10 am, vendors open their arts and craft booths for your shopping pleasure.
-At 11 am on Saturday, the Mayberry Parade ushers in the Tribute Artists, plus we’ll have a marching band, squad cars, Miss Mayberry contestants, a pack of Opie look-a-likes, a “loaded goat” and other surprises.
+Mayberry in the Midwest is now a 3-day festival!
+Vendors will open Friday, May, 15th from 1pm until 5pm with many arts and craft booths for your shopping pleasure.
+Vendors will be open from 9am until 5 pm on Saturday and Sunday.
+At 9 am on Saturday only, the Mayberry in the Midwest Parade ushers in the Tribute Artists, plus we’ll have a marching band, squad cars, a pack of Opie look-a-likes, a “loaded goat” and other surprises.

 The Hendricks County Historical Museum has an original jail cell decorated with all the comforts of home–just like Otis would expect.
 You can also look for their very own Aunt Bee humming around the 1950’s-era kitchen.